Did you know that 100% of WordPress sites have a

 Now that you have located this file, you will be able to enrich its content with the snippets below, to get specific things.
-This may concern safety, but not only.
+This may raise safety concerns, among other things.

 Be careful not to include any code between the comments